lsst-sqre/rsp_broadcast/broadcasts/105_node_rebuild.md

 ---
-summary: Some interruptions today 2025-07-01 at 12:30 Pacific - bug fixes coming - expand for more
+summary: Some interruptions today 2025-07-02 at 17:00 Pacific - bug fixes coming - expand for more
 env:
   - idfprod
-enabled: false
+enabled: true
 ---

-We're going to roll out various bug-fixes for some problems we'd like to resolve without waiting for the normal maintenance window.
+We're going to roll out bug-fixes for some problems we'd like to resolve without waiting for the normal maintenance window.

 You can continue using the platform but please don't file bugs for anything that happens while this banner is up, just like [Patch Thursday](https://rsp.lsst.io/guides/life/patch-thursday.html)